mobile-dev-inc/maestro-docs/advanced/experimental/network-mocking/README.md

 # Network Mocking

 {% hint style="warning" %}
 This is an experimental feature.
-It is not yet supported by Maestro Cloud and breaking changes might be introduced as we work. on it.
+It is not yet supported by Maestro Cloud and breaking changes might be introduced as we work on it.
 {% endhint %}

 Network Mocking feature allows you to replace part or all of the network traffic coming from your app with static predefined content **in order to get more predictable test results**.